ivanmarin1/ApartmentsRogosic-Gatsby/ApartmentsRogosic/src/markdown-pages/Apartment1/apartment1-en.md

 "dvdPlayer",
 ]

----Apartment 1 - with 35 m2 terrace with panoramic view on blue sea and island Hvar, 2 bathrooms each with shower/WC, open plan kitchen.
-3 separate bedrooms with twin beds.
+---Apartment 1 - with 35 m2 terrace with panoramic view on blue sea and island Hvar, 2 bathrooms each with shower/WC, open plan kitchen, 3 separate bedrooms with twin beds.
 It's suitable for 6 persons.